 Check Device Manager for issues.

-- Right-click on the hard drive listing and select uninstall drive.
+- Right-click on the hard drive listing and select uninstall the drive.

 - Next, click on Action, and run Scan for hardware changes.